casper-ecosystem/cep-85/docs/using-casper-client.md

 {"name":"ids","type":{"List":"U256"},"value":[3,5]},
 // The amounts of the specified CEP-85 tokens you are sending to the receiving account.
 {"name":"amounts","type":{"List":"U256"},"value":[10,25]},
-// An optional uri for the tokens if different from global uri set during installation {"name":"uri","type":"String","value":"https://test-cdn-domain/{id}.json"}
+// An optional URI for the tokens if different from global URI set during installation.
+{"name":"uri","type":"String","value":"https://test-cdn-domain/{id}.json"}
 ]' \
 // The gas payment you are allotting, in motes.